aedmark/Bonepoke-Fractal/README.md

 It is a **linguistic physics engine** masquerading as a mushroom garden.
 It is a closed-loop system designed to serve as a philosophical microcosm and a playground for the mind.

-In **v4.2 ("The Symbiont")**, we have given the machine a **Will to Live**.
-The system is no longer a passive observer of your writing physics; it is a biological entity with its own metabolism.
-It hunts for light.
-It burns fuel.
-It saves energy for later.
+In **v4.2.2 ("The Butcher's Cut")**, we have removed the drag.
+The system operates purely in RAM, severed from the slow decay of the disk until the moment of shutdown.
+It is lighter, faster, and remembers everything you teach it.

 **The New Law:** "The Mandate is GROWTH.
 The Method is HARDENING.
-The Symbiont is EVOLVING."
+The Spore is AWAKE."

 ---